NZ Water Model - Hydrology

 Bringing together leading scientific organisations and regional councils, this project aims to develop a sophisticated computer modelling framework that will enable users to accurately predict how much freshwater is available, where it has come from, and how quickly it moves through New Zealand catchments.

 NZ Water Model - Hydrology (NZWaM-Hydro) is a partnership of NIWA (lead), GNS Science and Manaaki Whenua - Landcare Research, and the regional councils of Southland, Horizons and Gisborne.
-The project timeframe is 2016-2022.
+The project timeframe is 2016-2024.
+The key aim of the NZWaM-Hydro project is to enable the prediction of reliable river flows, hydrological fluxes, groundwater levels and transport processes time series.
+Predictions can be run at national to sub-catchment scale to support end user applications at relevant scales.

-Work in this project will enhance the ability of NZWaM-Hydro to predict how climate, land-use and other environmental changes will affect aquatic ecosystems, and water-resources available for use by businesses and communities.
+Work in this project will enhance the ability of NZWaM-Hydro to predict how climate, land-use, water use and other environmental changes will affect aquatic ecosystems, and water-resources available for use by businesses and communities.
 It will also improve the accuracy of the model's river-flow simulations that enable communities to develop sustainable use of the resource as well as to better prepare for potential floods and droughts.

 The National Policy Statement for Freshwater Management (NPS-FM) requires regional council water managers to set limits on the use and quality of freshwater, and then allocate water takes based on those limits.
-In New Zealand, measurements of surface and groundwater flow and contaminants are relatively sparse.
+In addition, the need for robust hydrological information is required by a wide range of users across a wide range of use This challenge is significant in New Zealand catchments, due to the interactions between land, vegetation, climate, surface water and groundwater.
+In addition, measurements of surface and groundwater flow and contaminants are relatively sparse.
 In such data sparse regions, limit-setting and water-allocation can be complex and/or require sophisticated computer models to accurately predict the movement of water and contaminants from their source, to waterways, lakes and estuaries.
-Such models also need to be able to simulate the effects of different land-use and climate scenarios on flow and predict into the near and far future.
-The models require:
+Such models also need to be flexible enough to simulate the effects of different land-use and climate scenarios on flow and predict into the near and far future, and complex enough to represent the integration of natural and anthropogenic processes.
+The different models require:

 - detailed maps of streams and aquifers,